ceviherdianinsight/learnforex_preschool/README.md

     - Capital Requirement: Start with sufficient funds—$5K–$10K is often recommended.
     - Risk Management: Focus on consistent gains, not risking everything.
     - Practice First: Use demo accounts until your strategy is solid.
-    - Emotion Control: Losses are normal—self-discipline is essential.
+    - Emotion Control: Losses are normal self-discipline is essential.
     - Expectations: Set realistic goals to avoid frustration and burnout.